tjFogarty/tj-ie/src/site/posts/vapid-cms.md

   - javascript
 ---

+__Update__: Nevermind, it's gone.
+I'll leave the post here to remember it by.

+---

 I recently gave Vapid a quick run-through, and it does what it says on the tin:

 > Vapid is an intentionally simple content management system built on the idea that you can create a custom dashboard without ever leaving the HTML.